 - Conserve natural resources

-What Should I Look for When Buying Green Products?
+What Should I Look for When Buying Sustainable Products?

 - Look for office supplies such as paper, pens, etc. that say “made with recycled content” or state a percentage of recycled material or post-consumer waste